 - Novice users: New users, on the other hand, will have better insight into onboarding and training processes.
 They often require more guidance and less complexity in products.

-In some cases, particularly when working with B2B companies where your client has limited access to end users, your client may not be able to identify all of the users that you need.
+In some cases, particularly working on a B2B UX design project, you may end up in a situation where your client has limited access to end users, your client may not be able to identify all of the users that you need.
 But, they are typically able to provide a starting point for your UX research process.
 By talking to the participants that your client is able to help you source, you can begin to expand your scope to get the wide range of roles and personas that you need.

 3. Respect the hierarchy and work top-down.